 Sharon Wheeler’s ScarWork

-My work uses light, almost incidental touch.
+Scar tissue work uses light, almost casual touch.

 Sharon Wheeler’s scar integration can be taken as a one-off session and can be easily introduced alongside structural integration treatment.